 The key skill of an ESP is knowing what is a rehabilitation problem, what isn’t a rehabilitation problem, and for the latter, who is the correct professional to refer to.

 - The key thing to remember, whichever practitioner you choose, is experience

-- Sports Rehabilitators have a good depth of training, and many offer a good service in managing the recreational athlete
+- A Sports Rehabilitator has a good depth of training, and many offer a good service in managing the recreational athlete

 - However, one must bear in mind the breadth of training in Physiotherapy, and the advantage of the medical training incorporated in the Physiotherapy degree

 Of course, the extent of experience of your chosen clinician is vital too.
 For me, the choice to open a Clinic to anyone off the street was one I gave a lot of consideration to.
 I felt this choice was realistic after I had accumulated 10 years of experience, knowing I felt confident to assess whoever walked in through our front door – but I also continue to humbly accept that I have, by no means, learnt all there is to know!